 Charles Gibbs

 Charles Gibbs was the pseudonym of an American pirate named James D. Jeffers.
-He was one of the last active pirates in the Caribbean during the nineteenth century.
+He was one of the last active pirates in the Caribbean during the 19th century.
 Jeffers was among the last people to be executed for piracy in the United States.Wikimedia Commons

 10 of 28